-Rabbi Elchanan Adler is a rosh yeshiva at Yeshiva University’s Rabbi Isaac Elchanan Theological Seminary, where he holds the Eva, Morris and Jack Rubin Chair in Rabbinics.
+Rabbi Elchanan Adler has served since 1998 as a Rosh Yeshiva at Yeshiva University’s Rabbi Isaac Elchanan Theological Seminary, where he occupies the Eva, Morris and Jack Rubin Chair in Rabbinics.
 His affiliation with Yeshiva began in 1988 as a fellow of the prestigious Gruss Kollel Elyon.
 While there, he edited Volumes 3 and 4 of Beit Yosef Shaul, and received the Imrei Shefer writing award.
-Prior to his 1998 appointment as a rosh yeshiva, Rabbi Adler served as a shoel u’meishiv/sgan mashgiach (mentor/counselor to students).
+Prior to his appointment as a rosh yeshiva, Rabbi Adler served as a shoel u’meishiv/sgan mashgiach (mentor/counselor to students).

 - The “Other” Shabbos Goy: Perspectives on the Sabbath Observing Gentile